pzhaojohnson/RNA2Drawer/README.md

 ### Mac

 <b><em>It seems that the below means of running RNA2Drawer on macOS are not possible anymore starting with macOS Catalina.
 (This is due to [Wine](https://www.winehq.org/) no longer being supported.)
-Luckily, the second, web-based version of RNA2Drawer will become available in the coming months.
-So stay tuned!</em></b>
+Luckily, the web-based [second version](https://rna2drawer2.app) of RNA2Drawer is starting to come to life!
+In the coming months more features of the first version will be added to it.</em></b>

 First, download and run the installer for [XQuartz](https://www.xquartz.org/).
 Then, download and run the installer for "[Wine Stable](https://dl.winehq.org/wine-builds/macosx/download.html)".